Emacdyz/Ducky-Bay/README.md

-# E-bay Clone
+# Ducky Bay

-This project consist on a simple buy/sell platform where users can create ads to sell products and others can see the list of products in order to buy something.
+This project is buy/sell platform where users can create ads to sell products and others can see the list of products in order to buy something.
+It's mobile first, but can also display on tablets.

 ### 🔷 In Progress!